 Formed in Faith

-On two campuses a half-mile apart, The Catholic Academy of Stamford forms and nurtures students from PreK through grade 8 in the Gospel values of the Catholic faith.
+On a quaint New England campus in suburban Stamford, CT, The Catholic Academy of Stamford forms and nurtures students from PreK through grade 8 in the Gospel values of the Catholic faith.
 The mission of the school proclaims a superior academic environment that encourages its children to discover and fully develop their unique talents and abilities.

 The needs of today’s working families are met through early-morning drop-off, extended hours and Beyond the Bell enrichment activities, to name a few.
 Advanced robotics, Project Lead the Way, STEM programs and high-school level math available in middle school are programs designed to stimulate young minds into life-long, college-preparatory learning.

 The Parent Volunteer group (PVG), akin to a traditional Home School Association, creates many community-building events and activities for both students and families.
 Family movie nights, social events, talent shows, field trips and more are a few of the activities that give parents and students the ability to build relationships that can last a lifetime.

 “There’s a wonderful vibe here,” states current parent, PVG Lead and Member of the Board Directors, Robyn Neto.
 “CAS creates a great learning and social environment for the children to get a topnotch Catholic education.
 I love the fact that we have such a great Catholic school and community in Stamford, run by an enthusiastic and nurturing administration dedicated to education and instilling strong Catholic values in our children.”